signalfx/integrations/collectd-kong/README.md

 ### DESCRIPTION

-The SignalFx Kong collectd plugin provides users with the ability to gather and report their service traffic metrics with collectd, in tandem with [kong-plugin-signalfx](https://github.com/signalfx/kong-plugin-signalfx).
+The SignalFx Kong collectd plugin provides users with the ability to gather and report their service traffic metrics with collectd, in tandem with <a target="_blank" href="https://github.com/signalfx/kong-plugin-signalfx">kong-plugin-signalfx</a>.

 This plugin emits metrics for configurable request/response lifecycle groups including: